 Why Omar El Akkad deleted his entire novel once — then scrambled to save it

-Omar El Akkad is an award-winning journalist who has covered the war in Afghanistan, the Arab Spring in Egypt and Black Lives Matter in the U.S. His debut novel American War, which draws heavily from these experiences, is on the shortlist for the Rogers Writers' Trust Fiction Prize.
+Omar El Akkad is an award-winning journalist who has covered the war in Afghanistan, the Arab Spring in Egypt and Black Lives Matter in the U.S. His debut novel American War, which draws heavily from these experiences, was on the shortlist for the 2017 Rogers Writers' Trust Fiction Prize.

 Below, El Akkad takes on the CBC Books Magic 8 Q&A and answers eight randomly selected questions from eight fellow authors.